google/oracle-toolkit/docs/terraform.md

   Allows the control node to impersonate the target service account during SSH sessions.
 - `roles/storage.objectAdmin` required for write access to:
    - The GCS bucket used for storing Terraform state
-   - The bucket specified in var.provisioning_artifacts_bucket, which stores:
+   - The bucket specified in var.gcs_source which stores:
      - Terraform configuration files for Infrastructure Manager
      - The ZIP archive of the Ansible toolkit
+- `roles/compute.instanceAdmin.v1` (or a custom role including compute.instances.delete)

-These permissions allow Terraform to write its state and ensure that the Terraform-provisioned control node VM can download and execute the oracle-toolkit during its startup script execution.
+   Required to delete the ephemeral control node VM after the deployment is complete.

 ### 2. Firewall Rule for Internal IP Access
 Create a VPC firewall rule that allows ingress on TCP port 22 (or your custom SSH port) from the control node VM to the target VM.